 58. Create contrast.

 In this modern and airy San Francisco home, clean-lined black accents create depth and contrast in a small earth-toned bathroom.

 Don’t let a lack of square footage hold you back from designing your dream bathroom.
-Take a cue from Lauren Naimola and Chad Pratt and install everything from a gallery wall to a statement light in your powder room to prove that good style will always trump size.
+Take a cue from Lauren Naimola and Chad Pratt and paint the walls a bold color and hang a statement plant in your bathroom to prove that good style will always trump size.